spAnser/cfx-rdr-spanser-debug/README.md

 Lastly this can either display info of surrounding entities or track them as you come into contact with them based on the Config setting, tracking by default.

 `clear_tracking` can be used to clear all currently tracked IDs.

+You can disable tracking on specific things near the map.
+Use `]`, right bracket, to allow clicking to toggle the options.
+Use `Esc` to close focus.

 ![Entity Info](_screenshots/entity-info.png)
 ![Entity Info 2](_screenshots/entity-info-2.png)